Maharashtra: 13 power units shut amid coal shortage, residents asked to use electricity judiciously

 In Tamil Nadu, the power stations had coal stocks that would last about four-and-a-half days and the state’s officials expressed confidence about maintaining this reserve in the upcoming days, reported The Hindu.

-The Kerala State Electricity Board said that it was keeping an eye on the developments related to the coal shortage.
-An official told the newspaper that a sharp decline in supplies from the Centre would necessitate stricter steps since there would be a shortage.
+The Kerala State Electricity Board said it was keeping an eye on developments related to the coal shortage.
+An official said that a sharp decline in supplies from the Centre would necessitate stricter steps since there would be a shortage.

 In Andhra Pradesh, the overall requirement of coal at the state’s plants every day was 70,000 tonnes, and the existing supply was only 40,000 tonnes, according to The Hindu.
 Three power units had been closed due to a shortage of coal.

-The Karnataka government had also asked for more coal supplies from the central government to tackle the coal shortage it might face soon.
+The Karnataka government had also asked for more coal supplies from the central government to tackle the shortage it might face soon.